Bangladesh Police: Assistant Superintendent of Police (ASP)

 The Assistant Superintendent of Police (ASP) are recruited by the Bangladesh Public Service Commission (BPSC) through the competitive Bangladesh Civil Service the Bangladesh Police Academy as Probationary ASPs.
 After passing from the academy, they undergo an orientation training for six months in the district level as a probationer.
-After that they are appointed as full-fledged ASPs in different units.
+After that they are appointed as full-fledged Senior ASPs in different units as of 2026.
+Previously they were appointed as ASPs only.

 Sub-Inspector (SI)

 Sub-Inspectors are recruited by Police Headquarters centrally.
 They undergo a one-year-long training in the Bangladesh Police Academy as Outside Cadet Sub-Inspectors.
 After that they have partake in two years probationary period in different police units.
 After that they have been appointed as a full-fledged SIs in different units.

 Sergeant

 Sergeants are recruited by Police Headquarters centrally.
 After appointment they undergo a one-year-long training course in the Bangladesh Police Academy, at the rank of Probationary Sergeant.
 After passing from the academy, they also undergo an orientation training of one year in the rank of probationer.